 Despite an impassioned closing statement from McFadden’s lawyer who extolled the good deeds of the past few years and the fact that he was held in such high regard by his parishioners.
 The magistrates wanted only one verdict, guilty.

 Canon McFadden was duly found guilty and sentenced to three months in jail.

 He decided to appeal his sentence but was unlucky to come across County court Judge Webb who was vehemently anti-Land League and a staunch supporter of the landlord system.
 Not only was the appeal unsuccessful, but Judge Webb also increased the sentence to six months and ruled out any further right of appeal!

 If the authorities believed that Canon McFadden would stop his agitation against the landlords they were mistaken.
-At a meeting in Magheraclogher in Gweedore on the 19th December 1888, he gave a rousing speech imploring his parishioners to resist the landlords and join the Land League.
-The note-takers were again in attendance and another arrest warrant was issued against McFadden however as we shall see in part 2 this would lead to bloodshed, tragedy, and murder.
+At a meeting in Magheraclogher in Gweedore on December 19, 1888, he gave a rousing speech imploring his parishioners to resist the landlords and join the Land League.
+The note-takers were again in attendance and another arrest warrant was issued against McFadden however as we shall see in part two this would lead to bloodshed, tragedy, and murder.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.